dirkkelly/dirkkelly/content/philosophy/you-wont-be-fired.md

 Together we can challenge unjust authority.

-Together we can receive our fair value.
+Together we can receive our fair share.

-Together we can serve our mission.
+Together we can serve our purpose.

-Together we are able to shape our future in our vision.
+Together we can change the future.

-#### **Stand Together, so together we stand.**
+#### **Stand Together & Together We Stand.**